annagomes96/CoverCropIncubation_Nitrogen/README.md

 ## R Scripts
 The R scripts are located in the `scripts` directory and are structured as follows:
-- `Cover_Crop_2023_Nitrogen.R`: Script for cleaning, processing, and plotting the soil nitrogen data
+- `JEQ_DataAnalysis.Rmd`: Script for cleaning, processing, and plotting the soil nitrogen data
 - `pH_Cover_Crop.R`: Script for cleaning, processing, and plotting the pH data by treatment and sampling date

 ##Contact